leogaudin/ready_set_boole/README.md

 ### Implementation

-> 💡 You can also [do this without recursivity](https://www.youtube.com/watch?v=8xQXq5JLhEY) if you are not very comfortable with it.

 To achieve this, we can use the special property of binary numbers.

 For a set of size $n$, the powerset will have $2^n$ elements.